Job vacancy statistics

 This article gives an overview of recent job vacancy statistics in the European Union (EU), notably the job vacancy rate (JVR).
 Job vacancy trends over the last decade are analysed in another article.
-Today, Eurostat publishes for the first time a News Release with quarterly data on the job vacancy rate.
-You can find the text here.
+The News Release with quarterly data on the job vacancy rate is available here.

 EU policies in the area of job vacancies aim to improve the functioning of the labour market by trying to more closely match supply and demand.
 In order to enable job seekers to consult all vacancies publicised in each of the Member State's employment services, the European jobs and mobility portal EURES was set up.

 Main statistical findings

 In the second quarter of 2014, the estimated job vacancy rate (JVR) was 1.7 % for the euro area (EA-18) and 1.6% for the EU-28, unchanged for both areas compared with the previous quarter.
 Compared with the first quarter of 2013 the JVR increased by 0.2 percentage points in the EA-17 and by 0.1 p.p. in the EU-28.

 Figure 2 shows that in the second quarter of 2014 Germany (2.8 %), Belgium (2.4 %) and the United Kingdom (2.3 %) have the highest job vacancy rate while Latvia (0.4 %) has the lowest.